Skip to content

 How we ensure accessibility

-ES&S follows all ADA requirements and works with voters with disabilities as well as advocates and experts in the field of accessibility to test our equipment firsthand.
-This valuable feedback helps guide our product development teams and, in turn, ensures EVERY voter can exercise their constitutional right to vote with anonymity on a universal voting system.
+ES&S works with voters with disabilities as well as advocates and experts in the field of accessibility to test our equipment firsthand.
+This valuable feedback helps guide our product development teams and, in turn, ensures EVERY voter can exercise their constitutional right to vote.
 To protect voter privacy, the printed vote summary card does not specify whether assistive devices were used to conduct a voting session.

-Developed using universal design principles and input from election officials and disability organizations, our ExpressVote and ExpressVote XL include the following accessibility features:
+Developed using universal design principles and input from election officials and disability organizations, our universal voting systems include the following accessibility features:

-To help voters navigate the vote selection process.
+• Screen prompts, symbols and audio to help voters navigate the vote selection process

 ADA peripherals

-The ES&S ExpressVote family of products provides all voters, regardless of ability, with the option to navigate ballot selections independently using various ADA support peripherals, including:
+The ES&S Universal Voting System family of products provides all voters, regardless of ability, the option to navigate ballot selections independently using various ADA support peripherals, including:

 Headphones